 Welcome to the Access to Elected Office for Disabled People Fund

-The Access to Elected Office for Disabled People Fund offers individual grants of between £250 and £40,000 to disabled people who are planning to stand for election.
+The Access to Elected Office for Disabled People Fund offers individual grants to disabled people who are planning to stand for election.

-The grants help meet the additional support needs that a disabled person has that are associated with their disability.
+The grants help meet the additional support needs that a disabled person has that are associated with their disability and their participation in a range of activity which is essential to participating in the selection and election processes.
 Without this support, a disabled person may face an additional barrier in the selection and campaign processes compared with a non-disabled person.

 Am I eligible?